kroonen/scripts/README.md

-# Rob's Script Collection 🚀
+# Rob's Scripts Collection 🚀

 A growing collection of scripts to make your life easier!
 Whether you're updating models, backing up data, or automating tasks, these scripts have you covered.